What goes in my bins?

 • scrape out food containers, no need to rinse.

-• containers must be empty, otherwise they will be diverted to landfill.
+• containers must be empty, otherwise they will go to landfill.

 • screw lids back on containers after emptying.

-There are many other items that can be recycled through City of Hobart facilities such as The Tip and the recycling units at the Council Centre, including paint, batteries, e-waste, mobile phones, scrap metal and CFL light globes.
+There are many other items that can be recycled at The Tip or recycling units at the Council Centre.
+Including paint, batteries, e-waste, mobile phones, scrap metal and CFL light globes.

 What goes in my recycling bin?